 Pest control tip: aphids can be common on tender fresh new seedlings.
 Look out for tiny green, black, brown or grey insects hiding in amongst the leaves.
 A quick spray with Yates Rose Gun Spray Ready to use will easily control damaging aphids.

 They’re small neat and compact plants that grow to around 30 cm tall and 40 cm wide and thrive in an airy spot in either full sun or part shade in both garden beds or pots.
-They’re ideal for bringing colour and fragrance to an outdoor entertaining area, courtyard or patio.
+Dianthus create beautiful container displays, brightening up decks, patios and balconies in Spring.
+They’re also ideal border and edging plants, can be mass planted as a ground cover or used to fill small gaps in garden beds and perennial borders.
+They’ll do well in either full sun or part shade and will tolerate dry conditions once established, though appreciate a regular deep watering during dry conditions.

 When planting a new dianthus in a garden bed, enrich the soil in the planting hole by mixing in some Yates Thrive Natural Blood Bone with Seaweed.
 It contains NZ seaweed to encourage root growth as well as being a natural source of organic slow release nutrients.

+Maintenance is as simple as removing spent flower heads.
 Cut flower tip: to enjoy the maximum fragrance, pick the flowers when they’re almost fully open.

-Dianthus ‘Pinball Wizard’ information and images courtesy of www.livingfashion.co.nz
+Dianthus information and images courtesy of www.livingfashion.co.nz

 Related products